 “Jack”, Molly’s mom said, “Is there a towel in the car somewhere?
 We need to get Molly’s foot dried off!”

-Molly’s dad did that same thinking look that Molly did, though he did not put his thumb in his mouth.
+Molly’s dad did that same thinking look that Molly did, though he didn’t put his thumb in his mouth.
 Then he said, “I don’t think so.
 There’s just an old rag in the glove compartment I use for checking the radiator and the oil.”

-“Oh my god, Jack, not that filthy thing!”
+“Oh my god, Jack”, her mom said, “Not that filthy thing!”
 She looked mad for a second but then she started to laugh, like she was laughing at what she just said.

 I wondered if Molly’s dad would tell Molly’s mom that she shouldn’t say the “G word”, but he didn’t.

 Molly’s mom continued, “Maybe you can tell the cider mill people what happened to Molly and ask if they have a towel we can borrow, and bring back the next time we’re here.”

 As she spoke I could see Molly’s dad’s face look more and more like he didn’t want to do that.
 Finally he said, “This is right up my alley actually, an engineering problem”, he said.
 “Let’s put Molly in the front seat and then take that wet shoe and sock off.
 Then I’ll turn up the heater and direct it down at her feet.”

 It sounded to me like something Tom Swift might have figured out to do.

 “I’m going to take my shoe off”, Molly said.
 “It feels all squishy when I walk!”

 Molly’s mom looked like she couldn’t figure out what to do.
 Finally she looked at Molly’s dad and said, “Honey, would you mind carrying Molly to the car?”